bpmn-io/bpmn.io/src/blog/2022/010-reworked-popup-menu.md

 releases:
   - 'bpmn-js@11.0.0'
   - 'diagram-js@11.0.0'
+  - 'dmn-js@14.0.0'

 ---

 <p class="introduction">
-  We are happy to announce new major releases of our [core diagramming](https://github.com/bpmn-io/diagram-js) and [BPMN](https://github.com/bpmn-io/bpmn-js) toolkits.
+  We are happy to announce new major releases of our [core diagramming](https://github.com/bpmn-io/diagram-js) and editor toolkits.
 The new releases ship a powerful new popup menu that is keyboard accessible, versatile, and scalable across many different use cases.
 </p>

 <!-- continue -->